Tuesday & Wednesday

 As long as there is surplus food being wasted we aim to save it and re-direct it to feeding people.

 The bulk of UK waste comes from our homes and from 'commercial' outlets (shops, restaurants, work places, the food manufacturing industry etc).
-Our project also aims to educate and encourage visitors to our shop on how they can, as individuals and within their families and work places, directly assist in diminishing the needless tonnes of food that are wasted every week in the UK.
+Our project also aims to educate and encourage visitors to our shop on how they can, as individuals and within their families and work places, directly assist in reducing the needless tonnes of food that are wasted every week in the UK.